-(Please note that no commissions are ever accepted for program referrals)
+Please note that no commissions are ever accepted for gap program referrals.

 Students and adults who step outside their comfort zone, whether it be in an inner city or in a rural area, benefit by living in a community and making a difference.
 Clients experience first hand how good it feels to give back and contribute to something larger than themselves.
 Service opportunities abound domestically and worldwide in every type of environment-desert, mountains, rural, urban, or tropical.
 Often times American not-for-profit organizations with 501c3 status allow the cost of the trip to be tax-deductible.
 Some national programs offer leadership and team building and do not charge a participation fee.
 They also award an educational stipend upon completion if relevant.

 Students who would like to improve their academic standing for initial or re-application to colleges, or who would like to train/compete in a specific sport, can apply for a post-graduate year to boarding schools in the United States and abroad (Canada, England, Scotland).
 Parents may feel an additional year of high school will improve grades, standardized test scores, and allow time for the student to mature.
 There are over 50 boarding schools in the United States alone that offer post-graduate years.